 Photos sessions : 1.000 € per day or 500 € half-day

 Hundreds of visitors come each year to discover La Baronnière and its garden on the occasion of the Journées européennes du patrimoine/Heritage days (see the official website in French) on September and the Rendez-vous aux jardins/Meeting in gardens (see the official website in English) on June under the aegis of the French Culture minister.
-Entrance fee : 3 € per adult, free for children under 12 & people with disabilities.
+Entrance fee : from 2 to 5 € per adult (it depend of the year), free for children under 12 & people with disabilities.
 Guided tour included.
 Free parking.

 We also organize one-off events with local partners, such as Jardins en Val de Loire/Gardens in Val de Loire on June 2017 (see the official website in French).
-Entrance fee : 2 € per adult, free for children under 12 & people with disabilities.
+Entrance fee : from 2 to 5 € per adult (it depend of the year), free for children under 12 & people with disabilities.
 Guided tour included.
 Free parking.
 If you whish to organize a public event with us, please contact us.

 For the curious …